geo-martino/aiorequestful/docs/guides/timer.rst

 :py:class:`.GeometricCeilingTimer`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Increases time value by multiplying the current value by a given ``factor`` until a maximum value is reached.
+Increases timer value by multiplying the current value by a given ``factor`` until a maximum value is reached.

 .. literalinclude:: scripts/timer.py
    :language: Python